AldoCC21/EnglishBootcamp/README.md

 ## Assignments
 You can upload your assignments [here](https://drive.google.com/drive/folders/1WqhTPNE3rZiwCaWQ7h_FG5WeZaDJs5s9?usp=sharing).
+* **Assignment 2** Record yourself speaking for 1 minute about something related to your job.
+Use at least 2 business phrases from the class document.
+*

 ## Feedback
 At Core Code, we love to keep co-creating the experience with you.
 Please [fill this form](https://aplica.typeform.com/to/yrWuI78T) to tell us more about your experience.